- Set firm goals—and make a plan to meet them.

 After years of living on your own, the idea of moving back in with your parents after being out on your own can seem unappealing.
 But whether it's due to steep housing prices, high levels of student loan debt or other financial/logistical reasons, that path is looking more attractive to many adult children who had previously lived on their own.
-During the COVID pandemic in July 2020, some 52% of young adults resided with one or both of their parents, according to the Pew Research Center.

 Moving back in with parents is a chance to regroup and get your finances in order.
 It can help simplify your financial life and help reduce the chance of digging yourself deeper into debt as you juggle all of the costs of living independently.

 But while moving back home may seem like a big step backward, it doesn't have to mean the end of your hard-won independence.
 Here are 8 tips for making the move as productive as possible so you can get back on your feet faster—and keep you and your parents from driving each other crazy in the process.

 1. Know your goals and set a target date to move back out

 Before you even move in, you should know what you'll need to move out.
 Your goal may be saving enough for a security deposit and several months of rent, or you may simply need to buy enough time to land a job at a specific income level.
 Attach a time frame to your goal as well, so you can measure your progress.
 Once you have your goal and timeline in mind, share that information with your parents.
 Communicating your plan shows your parents you're serious, and also gives you a trusted audience that can offer a reality check if it looks like you might be getting in over your head.
 They may also be able to help keep you accountable and support you throughout the process.